Malahide Cricket Ground: International cricket

 In September 2013, International Cricket Council cleared the ground to host international cricket.
 The ground hosted its first international cricket match when home team Ireland played against England with England winning by six wickets after captain Eoin Morgan hit 124 not out on what had been his home ground in his youth.
 The capacity was designed to be increased to 11500 using temporary grandstands and hospitality tents making it the biggest in Ireland with a record attendance for the Island of Ireland of over 10,000.

 The ground became Ireland's third venue for international cricket, the other two being Castle Avenue (Clontarf) in Dublin and the Civil Service Cricket Club Ground at Stormont.
-Malahide was also confirmed as the stage for two Twenty20 games against the touring South Africa A side in 2013.
+Malahide was also confirmed as the stage for two Twenty20 games against the touring South Africa A team in 2013.
 It was selected as a venue to host matches in the 2015 ICC World Twenty20 Qualifier tournament.
+In 2026, it was selected as a venue to host the second phase of the 2026 European T20 Premier League including playoffs and the final.